mikewest/fallow/data/articles/2007/12/presentation-love-the-terminal.markdown

 ArticleID:  82
 Published:  1197218765
 Modified:   1197218814
-Title:      Presentation: Love the Terminal
+Title:      "Presentation: Love the Terminal"
-Slug:       presentation-love-the-terminal
+Slug:       "presentation-love-the-terminal"
-OneLine:    When Murray and Norm solicited talks earlier in the year for the Yahoo!
-Frontend Summit, they somehow neglected to mention that the presentations would end up being hour-long blocks.  :)
+OneLine:    "When Murray and Norm solicited talks earlier in the year for the Yahoo!
+Frontend Summit, they somehow neglected to mention that the presentations would end up being hour-long blocks.  :)"
 Tags:
     - Yahoo
     - Personal